 We have not created any Flat File Connection Manager before So, Click on New button will open a window form to select the Flat File Format as shown in below image

-From the above screenshot you can observe that, We selected the Delimited option.
-By clicking Ok button will open the Flat File Connection Manager Editor to select and configure the text file.
+From the above screenshot, we chose the Delimited option.
+By clicking the Ok button will open the Flat File Connection Manager Editor to select and configure the text file.

-By clicking on Browse button we can select the destination text file
+By clicking on the Browse button, we can select the destination text file

-From the below you can observe that, We selected the DimGeo text file located in my local hard drive.
+From the below, you can observe that We decided the DimGeo text file located in my local hard drive.

 Click on the columns tab to verify the column names

-Click ok to create new flat file connection to the file we want to use as destination.
+Click ok to create a new flat file connection to the file we want to use as the destination.

-Once you done with mapping click on ok button to finish the project development.
+Once you complete with mapping, click on the Ok button to finish the project development.

-Let us run the Send Data from SQL Server to Flat File package and see
+Let us run the Send Data from SQL Server to Flat File in SSIS package and see

 Let us check the result by opening the DimGeo text file